luna-almeida-coding/To-Do-List/README.md

 # To Do List

-A simple To Do List App developed with Flutter + TDD and Clean Architecture
+A simple To Do List App with local storage persistence developed with Flutter + TDD and Clean Architecture

 ### Tech Stacks 👩‍💻
 * Flutter 3
 * Clean Architecture
 * Bloc
 * Shared Preferences
+* Unit tests

 ### How to run 💿